 I believe in balance.
 In some ways, I’m extra AF, in some ways I’m a minimalist.
 This, for me, is balance.
-So when December rolls around and folks start making grand proclamations about good riddance to the past year and allll the things they’re going to make happen for the new year, my eyes get to rolling around too.
+When December rolls around and we’re counting down to the new year, some folks start making grand proclamations about good riddance to the past year and allll the things they’re going to make happen. . . . my eyes get to rolling around too.

 I know a lot of folks vow to lose weight at the start of a new year, and though I am included for Jan 2020 (these 15 lbs are not invited to my birthday party in April!)
 I’m talking about emotional weight.
 Metaphorical weight.
 There are small habits and actions that add weight to our soul a little at a time and pull on us day by day.
 I’m putting a stop to that right now.
 December 31, 2019 the following 5 nasty habits are going right in the trash, and I invite you to join me in ditching them for good.

 That sucks.
 That’s gonna hurt tomorrow.
 OMG he’s so drunk!
 He’ll be hungover.
 She’s too fat for those shorts, that looks uncomfortable.
 Does any of this sound familiar?
 These kind of passive judgement statements on situations that don’t concern us are like slowing down to look at a traffic accident.
 It helps no one and slows you down.

 I’ve been hyper aware of ‘observational negativity’ ever since I heard the term on an episode of Top Chef and it just stuck with me.
 It never had a name before!
 I’m not usually guilty of this, but I’ve found myself doing it lately just as a way of commiserating, or to have something to add to idle water cooler conversation.